form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

 - Add multiple tabs / rules to ruleditor
+- move util.log to debug/Log.js so it can be excluded when building
+- Move config from Utils to Config
+- save logentries into localstorage (clear onInstalled)
+- auto prefix loglines via argument.caller
+- Add logviewer (dev build only) via localstorage
 - describe permissions requirements in "about"
 - use gulp.js to build a minimized optimized fabulized version<del>ized</del>
 - Allow local file loading of JSON files and merge them last into rules.
 Use File API.